tredontho/purescript-book/text/chapter8.md

 If `m` is a law-abiding member of the `Monad` type class, then there is a valid `Apply` instance for `m` given by `ap`.

-The interested reader can check that `ap` agrees with `apply` for the monads we have already encountered: `Array`, `Maybe` and `Either e`.
+The interested reader can check that `ap` agrees with `apply` for the monads we have already encountered: `Array`, `Maybe`, and `Either e`.

 If every monad is also an applicative functor, then we should be able to apply our intuition for applicative functors to every monad.
 In particular, we can reasonably expect a monad to correspond, in some sense, to programming "in a larger language" augmented with some set of additional side-effects.
 We should be able to lift functions of arbitrary arities, using `map` and `apply`, into this new language.

 But monads allow us to do more than we could do with just applicative functors, and the key difference is highlighted by the syntax of do notation.
-Consider the `userCity` example again, in which we looked for a user's city in an XML document which encoded their user profile:
+Consider the `userCity` example again, in which we looked for a user's city in an XML document that encoded their user profile:

 ```hs
 userCity :: XML -> Maybe XML